The news is out: we just bought a Portuguese car!

 Cars in Portugal are VERY expensive.
 Ridiculously expensive.

 We only needed an affordable and reliable little car to go to the shops and back.
 The Fiat Punto fit the bill and she is inconspicuous.
 If we bought a much newer vehicle, we’d be paranoid about it getting dented or scratched.
 We have Wendy, our motorhome, for when we make our winter trip back to the UK and for if we go on long adventures.

-What did we need to buy a car in Portugal?
+What do you need to buy a car in Portugal?